Featured Post

 • The Face of Jesus?

 Do you see Him?
 I called my son Richard to come out of the basement, away from his computerized war game, and see.
 At first he didn’t, but then, in time, he saw, and said, matter-of-factly, “Wow”, and returned downstairs to his game.
 I called my wife Marilyn to come out and see!
-She looked, Continue reading
+She looked, saw nothing.
+Then when I more carefully directed her attention, she saw, but said, “Jesus?
+Looks more like the Jolly Green Giant,” and went inside to finish cooking dinner.
+I sent the picture to some friends and most couldn’t see him, but my middle son,… Continue reading

 ,